KOEGlike/meko/README.md

 Meko is a high audio quality DAP, it has an e-ink screen, a physical spinning wheel, small formfactor, WIFI and Bluetooth, micro SD slot, transparent case.
 Its design was inspired by the iPod nano 2
 ![render of meko](https://hc-cdn.hel1.your-objectstorage.com/s/v3/508c0e7beeb33b70e29ccf07d2ba045b78920311_meko-ezgif.com-video-to-webp-converter.webp)

+## Why?

+I really miss the era of gadgets, where every device served one specific function, without distraction, like a mp3 player, a camera, a gps navigator, an e reader, etc. With this player I wanted to make something unique, and I think I achieved that

 ## PCB